ntorrie/calval/README.md

 and evaluated using the calval package functions.

 <img src="man/figures/do_bucket_test.jpg" width="75%" height="75%" style="display: block; margin: auto;" />
 Figure 1.
-Dissolved oxygen percent saturation test
+Dissolved oxygen percent saturation test <br>

 The precision for these dissolved oxygen sensors is +/-5 % (InnovaSea 2021).
 Since the the sensors in the test environment are in